ffnord/mesh-announce/README.md

     systemctl restart respondd
     systemctl status respondd

+Note that you might need to transition from the old, commandline argument based config method to the new config file based method when upgrading from an older version

 ### Alfred

 Open the Alfred port UDP 16962 in your firewall.
 Add _announce.sh_ to your